Frequently Asked Questions about the Undergraduate Degree

 9. I received a “D” in a core course.
 Can I take the class over or in some way better the “D”?
 What about an “F” or “U”?

 Yes.
 You may retake a course for a better grade if you received a D, F, or U. The original low grade will remain on your transcript (not erased), but will not be included in the calculation of your GPA.
 See University Catalog for a full description of the regulations and the procedures involved.
 Please note: You may only repeat-delete a course once.
 The grades from subsequent repeats will be calculated in the student’s GPA and Grade Points, and the units earned will only be applied once to the student’s degree.
 If the course you wish to repeat was completed at another institution: you must file a petition with Enrollment Services after enrolling in the equivalent course at CSULB.
 You must include department approval for the course equivalency, as well as transcripts from the other institution with your petition.
+Students at CSULB are limited to 28 units of repeating.
+Please see ATLAS, the College of Liberal Arts’ Advising Center in Ph1 room 104 for details.

 10. How do I get into closed classes?